John Crosbie

 Crosbie was best known for his outspoken, blunt, and controversial rhetoric.
-Though at the same time he was seen as a leader of the social liberal wing of the PC Party.
-He advocated for gay and lesbian rights and was pro-choice.
+However, at the same time he was seen as a leader of the social liberal wing of the PC Party.
+He advocated for gay and lesbian rights and was pro-choice regarding abortion as far back as when he was federal Minister of Justice.

 Crosbie ran unsuccessfully for the leadership of the Liberal Party of Newfoundland and Labrador in 1969, losing to Smallwood, and was also a candidate in the Progressive Conservative Party of Canada's 1983 leadership election, placing third.

 Early life

 Born in pre-Confederation St. John's, Newfoundland, he was the son of Jessie (Carnell) and Chesley Crosbie, and the grandson of Sir John Chalker Crosbie, the latter two were both prominent businessmen.
 His father was leader of the Economic Union Party in the 1940s and a leading opponent of the campaign for Newfoundland to join Canadian Confederation.

 Crosbie's early education was in local schools and at St. Andrew's College, Aurora, Ontario.
 He went on to study political science and economics at Queen's University, Kingston, Ontario, where he graduated with first-class honours and won the University Medal in political science.

 Crosbie went on to study law at Dalhousie Law School in Halifax, Nova Scotia graduating in 1956 as the University Medalist in Law.
 He was awarded the Viscount Bennett Scholarship by the Canadian Bar Association as the outstanding law student for that year.
 He undertook postgraduate studies at the Institute for Advanced Legal Studies of the University of London and the London School of Economics in 1956-1957, and was called to the Newfoundland Bar in 1957.
 He was awarded an honorary Doctor of Laws Degree by Dalhousie University in May 1984.